Acron Group: Ownership

-The Group's ultimate parent is Terasta Enterprises Limited.
 The Group is ultimately controlled by Viatcheslav Kantor.

 Executives

 Vladimir Kunitsky has been the Chairman of the Managing Board and CEO since 29 July 2011.
 Vladimir Gavrikov was executive director in 2005–2011; he is still a member of the board of directors and also a deputy of the duma (parliament) of Novgorod Oblast.

 Chairman of the Board of Directors is Alexander Popov.

 Operations

 Acron is a global mineral fertiliser producer of complex fertilisers such as NPK and bulk blends, and nitrogen fertilisers such as urea, ammonium nitrate and urea-ammonium nitrate.
 The Group's key markets are Russia, Brazil, Europe and the United States.

 Acron has two production facilities – Acron (Veliky Novgorod, Russia) and Dorogobuzh (Smolensk Region, Russia).
 Acron's logistics and transportation capabilities include its own fleet of railway cars and three sea port trans-shipment facilities on the Baltic Sea – at the Kaliningrad port of Russia, at the Estonian Sillamäe port and at the Estonian Muuga port.
 The Group operates distribution networks in Russia and China.
-Acron employs over 11,000 people.
+Acron employs over 13,000 people.
 North-Western Phosphorus Company (NWPC) was established by Acron in 2005 to secure an independent phosphate raw material base.
 On 24 October 2006 NWPC obtained state licences to develop apatite-nepheline ore deposits at the Oleniy Ruchey and Partomchorr fields in the Murmansk region.

 Verkhnekamsk Potash Company (VPC) implements a project to create a potash raw material base for Acron Group.
-In 2008, Acron Group obtained a licence to develop the Talitsky area of the Verkhnekamsk potassium-magnesium salt deposit (VPMSD) with sylvinite reserves (categories А+В+С1) of 681.5 mn t.
+In 2008, Acron Group obtained a licence to develop the Talitsky area of the Verkhnekamsk potassium-magnesium salt deposit (VPMSD) with sylvinite reserves (categories А+В+С1) of 726.1 mn t.
 The deposit development is expected to start in 2018.
 However, construction was ongoing as of June 2019, and with a new $1.7 billion financing agreement concluded between Acron and PAO Sberbank, Gazprombank and Vnesheconombank to accelerate construction, production is set to begin "at the end of 2022 or the beginning of 2023."

 In June 2014 the company described the Albany potash project which it develops with Rio Tinto as "one of the best potash development opportunities in the world."